iperov/DeepFaceLive/doc/user_faq/user_faq.md

 Play with different program settings.
 Any module put on the CPU will consume a lot of CPU time, which is not enough to run a game, for example.
 If the motherboard allows, you can install additional video cards and distribute the load on them.

+## Why doesn't the replaced face look like a celebrity?

+It depends on how much your face fits the shape of the celebrity's face.

 ## Will DeepFake detectors be able to detect a fake in my streams?

 depends on final quality of your picture.
 Flickering face, abruptly clipping face mask, irregular color will increase chance to detect the fake.